-When placing a group of pots put the bigger ones at the back and make sure you can get to them for watering and deadheading.
+Containers look best in groups of three or more.
+Experiment with different sizes of containers for maximum interest.
+Place the bigger ones in the back and make sure you can reach them for watering and deadheading.